grafana/grafana/docs/sources/enterprise/query-caching.md

 ## Skip caching per request

-Requests that contain the header `X-Cache-Skip` with any value will be skipped.
-This can be particularly useful when debugging datasource queries using cURL.
+Requests that contain the header `X-Cache-Skip` with any value are skipped.
+This can be particularly useful when debugging data source queries using cURL.